 During emergencies, Medicare Advantage Plans must work to maintain access to health care services and prescription drugs for plan members living in affected areas.
 Plans must meet certain requirements following the declaration of a disaster, emergency, or public health emergency.

 Medicare has also given plans the flexibility to make optional changes.
 These optional changes include:

 Every Medicare Advantage and Part D plan is different.
 Beneficiaries should contact their plan directly to learn about how it covers services related to coronavirus.

 Many other adjustments have been made to the Medicare program that may change the way a beneficiary receives care or interacts with their providers during the public health emergency.
 Beneficiaries should be sure to ask their provider if anything has changed that may impact their care or coverage.

 A beneficiary can use a Special Enrollment Period (SEP) to make a change to their Medicare coverage if the public health emergency prevented them from making changes during another enrollment period.
 For example, a beneficiary with an MA Plan who missed the Medicare Advantage Open Enrollment Period (January 1 – March 31) because of the public health emergency can use this SEP to change their coverage.

-To use this SEP, a beneficiary must have been entitled to use another enrollment period between March 17 and July 17.
+To use this SEP, a beneficiary must have been entitled to use another enrollment period during the emergency period.
+The emergency period began in March, and it may be extended.
+Based on information currently available, if a beneficiary qualifies to use this SEP, they should use it before the end of June.
 To make a change, a beneficiary should call 1-800-MEDICARE (633-4227).
 They do not have to prove that they were impacted by the public health emergency.
 This SEP can only be used once.

 Sign up to receive Medicare news, policy developments, and other useful updates from the Medicare Rights.